 Elbe was not the first transgender woman to undergo surgery.
 Dora Richter, born 1891, was castrated at her own request in 1922, a procedure organised by Hirschfeld.
 With Richter's permission, he began investigating the impact reduced testosterone had on Richter's anatomy.

 In 1951, Roberta Cowell became the first known British woman to undergo sex reassignment surgery and have her birth certificate changed from male to female.
-As Robert, she had lived an extraordinary life as a racing driver, a spitfire pilot and a prisoner of war in Germany during the Second World War.
+Before transitioning, she lived an extraordinary life as a racing driver, a spitfire pilot and a prisoner of war in Germany during the Second World War.

-A year later, news of a pioneering sex change operation was announced in the United States.
-George Jorgensen, a New Yorker from The Bronx, had returned from a trip to Denmark as the glamorous, blonde Christine.
+A year later, news of a pioneering gender reassignment operation was announced in the US.
+George Jorgensen, a New Yorker from The Bronx, returned from a trip to Denmark as the glamorous, blonde Christine.
 Unfazed by her fame, she used it as a platform to promote trans rights.
-Jorgensen pushed what was largely unthinkable at the time - sexual tolerance and the notion of gender doesn't have to be binary.
+Jorgensen pushed what was largely unthinkable at the time — sexual tolerance and the notion that gender doesn't have to be binary.

 In 1964, an American transgender man called Reed Erickson created the Erickson Education Foundation, through which he contributed millions of dollars to the development of LGBTQ movements between the 1960s and 1980s.
-The organisation also provided information and counselling resource for transgender people.
-Two years later, in 1966, the Beaumont Society was set up in the UK to provide information to the general public about the transgender community - and it is still running to this day.
+The organisation also provided information and counselling resources for transgender people.
+Two years later the Beaumont Society was set up in the UK to provide information to the general public about the transgender community.
+It is still running to this day.

-Three years before the Stonewall riots, a violent uprising took place on the west coast of States.
-In San Francisco, the police had been targeting and harassing the transgender community for years, for wearing the wrong clothing and using make up at a time when gender was believed to be strictly binary.
+Three years before the Stonewall riots, an uprising took place on the west coast of States.
+In San Francisco, the police had been targeting and harassing the transgender community for years, for wearing the wrong clothing and using make-up at a time when gender was generally believed to be strictly binary.

 In August 1966, at Compton's Cafeteria in the city's Tenderloin district, violence erupted when officers hauled one woman away.
 Enraged, she threw her cup of coffee in his face and all hell broke loose - chairs were thrown, windows were smashed and a nearby newsstand was burned to the ground.

-The riot at Compton's was barely covered by the press at the time, but a few years later, the Stonewall riots brought LGBTQ activism to the forefront of society.
-Although most people associated the demonstrations at the Stonewall Inn exclusively with gay rights, it was also a milestone for transgender activism - with several key trans names involved in the riot.
+The riot at Compton's was barely covered by the press at the time, but a few years later, the Stonewall riots brought LGBTQ activism to the front pages.
+Although most people associate the demonstrations at the Stonewall Inn exclusively with gay rights, it was also a milestone for transgender activism — with several key trans names involved in the riot.

-Sylvia Riviera, a Puerto Rican transgender woman and drag queen, was in the crowd that gathered outside the Stonewall Inn as anger swelled.
-According to reports, Riviera was the first bystander to throw a bottle, shouting "It's the revolution!"
+Sylvia Rivera, a Puerto Rican transgender activist, was in the crowd that gathered outside the Stonewall Inn.
+According to some reports, Rivera was the first bystander to throw a bottle, shouting "It's the revolution!"

-Marsha Johnson, a close friend of Riviera, was another unsung hero of the riots.
-While celebrating her 25th birthday at the Stonewall Inn the night the police raid began, the outspoken African American was at the centre of the movement.
-After Stonewall, Johnson and Riviera co-founded the organisation STAR - Street Transvestite Action Revolutionaries - which was dedicated to helping young drag queens and trans women of colour.
+Marsha Johnson, a close friend of Rivera, was another unsung hero of the riots.
+Celebrating her 25th birthday at the Stonewall Inn the night the police raid began, she was at the centre of the movement.
+After Stonewall, Johnson and Rivera co-founded the organisation STAR — Street Transvestite Action Revolutionaries — which was dedicated to helping young drag queens and trans women of colour.

-Despite progress in the 1960s to raise awareness of the transgender community, the year 1971 marked a setback for trans rights in the UK with the Corbett v Corbett divorce case.
-It changed the direction trans rights for the worse, ending the routine - yet unofficial - "correcting" of birth certificates to reflect the acquired identity of trans people.
-It created a legal precedent that allowed the widespread practice of legal discrimination against trans and intersex people.
+Despite progress in the 1960s in raising awareness of the transgender community, 1971 marked a setback for trans rights in the UK with the Corbett v Corbett divorce case.
+It changed the direction of trans rights for the worse, ending the routine — yet unofficial — "correcting" of birth certificates to reflect the acquired identity of trans people.
+It set a legal precedent that allowed the widespread practice of legal discrimination against trans and intersex people.

 In 1977, the New York Supreme Court ruled in favour of trans woman Renee Richards playing professional tennis in the women's league, in a case against the Tennis Association - which was huge progress for trans sports players.
 Two years later, the Harry Benjamin International Gender Dysphoria Association was founded, which now operates as the World Professional Association for Transgender Health.
 It is dedicated to the understanding and treatment of gender identity disorders.

-Margaret Thatcher introduced the pernicious and homophobic Section 28 of the Local Government Act - which banned the "promoting" homosexuality or gay "pretended family relationships", and prevented councils spending money on educational materials and projects perceived to promote a gay lifestyle.
+The situation became more difficult in 1988, when Margaret Thatcher introduced the pernicious Section 28 of the Local Government Act - which banned the "promoting" homosexuality or gay "pretended family relationships" and prevented councils spending money on educational materials and projects perceived to promote a gay lifestyle.

 The release of the documentary Paris is Burning in 1991 was a major boost for trans visibility.
 It detailed the lives of people in the the Harlem drag ballroom subculture of the late 80s, following African American and Hispanic gay men, drag queens and trans women as they competed in fierce competitions involving fashion runways and voguing.
 The first of its kind, it sparked discussion and debate around gender and sexuality and continues to influence shows today, most notably, RuPaul's Drag Race.